khaleel737/khaleel737.github.io/content/links.md

 - [Differential Dataflow](https://timelydataflow.github.io/differential-dataflow/) -- also see the [Naiad](https://dl.acm.org/doi/pdf/10.1145/2517349.2522738) paper
 - [Time, Clocks, and the Ordering of Events in a Distributed System - Leslie Lamport](https://lamport.azurewebsites.net/pubs/time-clocks.pdf)
 - [How Query Engines Work](https://howqueryengineswork.com/00-introduction.html)
+- [Building a cost-effective analytics stack with Modal, dlt, and dbt](https://modal.com/blog/analytics-stack) -- prime example of what a modern analytics stack looks like in late 2024.

 ## Inspiring data analysis